 This means that it’s a great plant for encouraging bees and other pollinators.

 Described as versatile and resilient plants that produces a crop that’s ideal for freezing.
 Broad beans are a great source of vitamin B1 and fibre.

-I’m trying to get a little bit of a head start on the some of the crops this year and I’ve read that so long as you have a greenhouse of a cold frame you can sow some of your plants indoors in the hope of an early May harvest.
+I’m trying to get a head start on the some of the crops this year and I’ve read that so long as you have a greenhouse or a cold frame you can sow some of your plants indoors in the hope of an early May harvest.

 Bunyards Exhibition update 16/01/2016